granvalenti76/granvalenti76.github.io/about.md

  <img class="image" src="{{ site.url }}/{{ site.picture }}" alt="Alt Text">

 ## About Me
-I am a freelance character artist and digital sculptor.
+Thanks for visiting my site,I am a freelance character artist and digital sculptor.
 You can contact me at this address: <strong>luca at granvalenti.art</strong>

 <p>
 <h2>Skills</h2>